benbalter/Infinite-Scroll/readme.txt

 1. Loading the next set of posts

 == Changelog ==

+= 1.5.100504 =
+* New appending technique using document fragments.
+* Callback receives the contentSelector elem as its first argument, and an array of the new elements as the second argument

 = 1.4.100210 =
 Fixed small bug that jQuery 1.4 introduced.